SJECollins/ci-pp4-pet-rx/TESTING.md

 ## User Story Testing

-The user stories were tested as part of the manual testing above and can be matched by their key.
+The user stories were tested as part of the manual testing above and can be matched to the manuals tests fulfilling them by their keys which have been added below.

 - US1:
   - As a site user I can register on the site so that have access to the features for animal profiles and prescriptions